Dictionary of the Khazars: Reviews and reassessments

 In the last debate, a set of literary critics evaluated the third side of Pavić's "triangle" as both replacing and sustaining a "modern narrative totality" with the "idea of a 'totality,' which Pavic's text elucidates in passages that betray a dose of latent nationalism, [that] is the recognition of the unified national being."
 This "postmodern fragmentation" underpinned post-structural representations of social structure for the Serbian nation-state in law, policy, and political economy.
 Yet another set of critics concurred that an aim and impact of Serbian "postmodern literature" was indeed "national definition through postmodern fragmentation...that ultimately facilitated the appearance on the formerly Yugoslav cultural scene in the 1990s of a whole generation of Postmodernists who expressed genealogical interest in national history."
 But these analysts refused to rush to that same conclusion for translators and reading publics of the book in additional nation-states.
 Yugoslav and Serbian cultural circumstances were requisites for the "lexical novel" to become a "narrative totality", rather than innate to its "postmodern" genre.
 The goals of Serbian "postmodern fragmentation" were not additional lines of evidence for the book promulgating another "narrative totality...the narrative is not atomized for the sake of meaningless destruction, but for the purpose of (re)creating a new and arguably more unified body/narrative."
 Instead, the goals were the cultural preconditions for such a totality.

 Despite the introduction of a publication template in Romanized Serbian, the linguistic mobility of the "lexicon novel" in multicultural translations challenged "modern narrative totality" without imposing its own "postmodern narrative totality" on international readers.
-The elseworlds of cultural relativism served as premises for this rejoinder.
+The elseworlds of cultural relativism served as premises for this rejoinder, which in turn did not address the absence of Serbian Cryllic script (above) from translation source text.